 So what’s in my healthy version of a Chinese Chicken Salad?
 Juicy chunks of mandarin oranges, crisp slices of snow peas, crunchy flaked almonds, spicy green onions, thin slices of red onion, matchstick sized pieces of carrots and lots of shredded chicken, all tossed in a bed napa cabbage and served with a slightly sweet orange and ginger dressing.
 This is one very delicious salad that will have your taste buds dancing with joy.

 To keep things as simple as possible I recommend using a precooked chicken.
 I had a leftover cooked chicken breast from the night before that I shredded, but you can also use a store bought rotisserie chicken (no one will judge you for cutting a few corners I promise!).

-I am a big fan of nappa cabbage (often also refered to as chinese cabbage).
-Its a cross between lettuce and green cabbage with more substance then romaine, but less dense and crunchy then green cabbage.
+I am a big fan of napa cabbage (often also referred to as Chinese cabbage).
+It’s a cross between lettuce and green cabbage with more substance then romaine, but less dense and crunchy then green cabbage.